U.N. Security Council condemns North Korean nuclear test

 U.S. President Barack Obama said "the danger posed by North Korea's threatening activities warrants further swift and credible action by the international community.

-Obama will give his annual State of the Union address later on Tuesday.
+Obama will be giving his annual State of the Union address later on Tuesday.
 Several diplomats said it was possible that was why North Korea chose this day to detonate an atomic device, since Pyongyang traditionally makes such moves on important days in the U.S. calendar.

 China's reaction was more muted.
 In Beijing, Chinese Foreign Minister Yang Jiechi on Tuesday summoned the North Korean ambassador to China to protest against the North's new nuclear test.
 Yang said China was "strongly dissatisfied and resolutely opposed" to the test.